'Honey Direct from the Hive'

 Let's first discuss the difference between "regular" honey and raw honey that we sell and honey that is found in supermarkets across the U.S. Most folks are familiar with store bought honey.
 This honey is typically filtered at high temperatures around 160 degrees for some time and then filtered through fine filters which removes the best qualities of honey which includes the pollen, beeswax, etc. The high temps also cook the beneficial enzymes so in our view you'd be better off drinking straight sugar water.

-The difference between our honey and our raw honey that we sell is simply this most honey will crystallize which is to turn to a solid from a liquid (only a few varieties in the world that won't).
+The difference between our honey and our raw honey that we sell is simply that most honey varieties will crystallize which is to turn to a solid from a liquid (only a few varieties in the world that won't).

 Honey Varieties that we Sell: